MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 <img src="http://www.buildlog.net/blog/wp-content/uploads/2018/11/load_webui.jpg" width="600">

 ***
 The file, "index.html.gz".
-It is in [this folder]https://github.com/bdring/Grbl_Esp32/tree/master/Grbl_Esp32/data).
+It is in [this folder](https://github.com/bdring/Grbl_Esp32/tree/master/Grbl_Esp32/data).

 After loading the file, refresh your browser.
-If you reload firmware, you typically don't need to reload "index.htnl.gz".
-If you want to upload a new version of "index.html.gz", use the green folder icon on the ESP32 tab of the WebUI.
+If you reload firmware, check to see if "index.htnl.gz" has changed.
+If you need to upload a new version of "index.html.gz", use the green folder icon on the ESP32 tab of the WebUI.

 ## First Run

 You will get an **error 7** on the first run of the code, if you happen to have a serial terminal open you will see it.
-It is trying to load saved settings, which don't exist, so it loads defaults.
+It is normal behavior.
+It is trying to load saved settings, which don't exist yet, so it loads defaults.
+You should not see the error again.

 ## Programming Errors